The Blackstone Chair – Chapter Three

 Chapter Three

-“Those songs,” he muttered.
-“Those terrible songs they sing.”
+“Those hymns,” he muttered.
+“Those dreadful hymns they sing.”

 Ciaran watched his wedding feast unfold from the bone table while the wretched guests crammed into the Black Tower’s gloomy, tallow-licked great hall carried on in full voice.